-waifud Progress Report #1A 14 minute read.
+waifud Progress Report #1Read time in minutes: 14

 In June of last year I wrote out my plans for making a tool to manage virtual machines on my homelab called waifud.
 I have gotten almost nothing done on it for a while due to Facts and Circumstances getting in the way.
 However, I have broken through the dread and gotten to a point where waifud is an actual daemon instead of a prototype of a tool written in Go.

 Currently it allows you to make an instance (virtual machine), list the instances that waifud manages, delete instances, get information from libvirt for every machine that libvirt manages and manage distribution base image snapshots.